OpitzLab/NeMo-TMS/Neuron-Reconstructions/README.md

 Additionally, some manual modifications were made to remove any sharp, abrupt kinks or loops in neurite structure, as these are likely reconstruction artefacts.

 Finally, a Laplacian smooth (alpha 0.25, 20 iterations) was applied to all regions except for the soma using ProMesh, as this eliminates discontinuities which can cause unrealistic local induced electric field values.

+#Generating an MTR file for multiple morphologies

+To generate multiple morphologies simultaneously, our generator function is capable of accepting, in addition to a single morphology in an .SWC file, multiple morphologies as an .MTR file.

+Generating such a file is simple, and can be done with the following functions using TREES Toolbox: